-So, here are my – still incomplete- list of tips (or ‘notes to self’) for finding & staying friends in your 30’s.
+So, here are my – still incomplete – tips or notes to self for finding & staying friends in your 30’s.
 Please feel free to share or add more.

 - Stop apologising.
 Before our move, we had a standing Monday afternoon mommy play date.
-This was partly to keep out little ones busy, but became such a special date with dear friends.
-Albeit interrupted & chaotic, it was so often a life line.
-Biting, screaming & the general inability to share (not us, but the 18 month olds) can make you feel self conscious about yourself & your tot.
+This was partly to keep out little ones busy but became such a special date with dear friends.
+Albeit interrupted & chaotic, it was so often a lifeline.
+Biting, screaming & the general inability to share (not us, but the 18-month-olds) can make you feel self-conscious about yourself & your tot.
 When you start apologising for every tiny thing you won’t be doing anything else.
 I find this particularly hard, as the madness of having little ones around can sometimes be so overwhelming & down right embarrassing.
-So, my advice (to self) is stop apologising for the behaviour of your tot & just enjoy the company.
+So, my advice (to self) is to stop apologising for the behaviour of your toddler & just enjoy the company.